-A revised NAP funding process and allocative formula, informed by schools' levels of English Language Proficiency (ELP) equity loading, was implemented in 2023.
-Refer to New Arrivals Program 2023 for information about the changes.
+A revised NAP funding process and allocative formula, informed by schools' levels of English Language Proficiency (ELP) equity loading, has been implemented from Term 1 and may influence schools' NAP staffing allocation.
+Refer to New Arrivals Program 2023 for more information.